401(k) & PSP Highlights

 You have access to a Fidelity Planning Consultant at no additional cost to you.
 Call 866-811-6041 from 8:30 a.m. to 8:30 p.m.
 ET.

-When you contribute after-tax dollars, you will pay taxes on that money today, but you won’t owe taxes on your contributions when you take the money out.
-However, you will owe taxes on the earnings.
+When you contribute after-tax dollars, you'll pay taxes on that money today, but you won’t owe taxes on your contributions when you take the money out.
+However, you'll owe taxes on the earnings.

 If you plan to contribute more than the pre-tax and Roth 401(k) limit, after-tax contributions are available up to the Plan limits.